wernerpe/dmaracing/README.md

 # Deep Multi-Agent Racing
-Tensorised verison of the OpenAI gym car racing environment (image rendering is not yet supported for more than one environment at once)
+Tensorised verison of the OpenAI gym car racing environment

 ![plot](media/env.png )
 ## Setting up the Environment:
 1. get anaconda (e.g. https://linuxize.com/post/how-to-install-anaconda-on-ubuntu-20-04/)